next-theme/theme-next-docs/source/docs/theme-settings/miscellaneous.md

 To avoid escaping mistakes, quote font family names if necessary.
 {% endnote %}

 If you still need more customization, following change will cover Fonts Customization function.
-Edit `source/_data/variables.styl` in {% label info@site root directory %} and add two varibles:
+Edit `source/_data/variables.styl` in {% label info@site root directory %} and add two variables:

 ```styl hexo/source/_data/variables.styl
 // Title Font, set it to font family you want.